-After trying out several diets and exercise plans, we find out that it’s not so easy to lose weight.
+After trying out several diets and exercise plans, we discover that losing weight is not easy.
 In this article, we will share with you the body’s mechanisms to manage energy and the science behind losing weight.
 Learning about the role of hormones in weight management can help you to reprogram your body to shed a few pounds easily and effectively.

 The gut-brain activity affects hunger, appetite, and energy balance playing a significant role in obesity.